Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 To limit the interference of large artefacts on model training, we use Scikit-learn's RobustScaler with default settings ~\citep{scikit-learn} to normalize each sensor using the 25\textsuperscript{th} and 75\textsuperscript{th} quantiles.
 Following this step, most of the MEG signals will have a scale around 1.
-As we notice a few outliers with a larger scale, we reject any segment of 3 seconds that contains amplitudes higher than 16 in absolute value (fewer than 0.8\% of the time samples).
+Since we observed a few large scale outliers, we chose to reject any segment of 3 seconds that contains amplitudes higher than 16 in absolute value (fewer than 0.8\% of the time samples).

 These continuous data are then segmented between 0.5\,s before and 2\,s after word onset, yielding a three-dimensional MEG tensor per subject: words, sensors, and time samples relative to word onset.
-For each subject, we form a training, validation and test set using respectively 70\%, 10\% and 20\% of these segments, ensuring that two segments from different sets do not originate from the same word sequence, to avoid information leakage.
+For each subject, we form a training, validation, and test set using respectively 70\%, 10\%, and 20\% of these segments, ensuring that two segments from different sets do not originate from the same word sequence to avoid information leakage.
+This corresponds to 191K, 27K, and 53K segments used for the train, validation, and test sets, respectively.
+Each segment has a spatial dimension of 273 sensors and a temporal dimension of 300 time points (2.5\,s sampled at 120\,Hz).

+For clarity, some figures use global field power (GFP) to summarize effects over time.
+GFP refers to the standard deviation across MEG channels of an average evoked response.